-Sony Future Filmmaker Awards Announce Shortlist for 2025 Edition
+Sony Future Filmmaker Awards Announce Shortlist For 2025 Edition

 Also announced today is the winner and shortlist from this year's Future Format competition, which champions a new generation of aspiring filmmakers by welcoming short films shot exclusively on a smartphone.

 The four category winners of the Sony Future Filmmaker Awards 2025 will be announced on 5 June 2025.
-For more information about upcoming announcements and to learn more about the shortlisted filmmakers.
+For more information about upcoming announcements and to learn more about the shortlisted filmmakers, please visit sonyfuturefilmmakerawards .

 2025 SHORTLIST